-- (3) If a contravention of subregulation (2) occurs, a police officer may instruct persons contravening that subregulation to disperse and may use all reasonable measures to cause such persons to disperse. - (4) A person who - - (a) facilitates, instigates or organises a sporting event in contravention of subregulation (2); or - (b) fails or refuses to obey an instruction issued under subregulation (3), commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.
+- (3) If a contravention of subregulation (2) occurs, a police officer may instruct persons contravening that subregulation to disperse and may use all reasonable measures to cause such persons to disperse. - (4) A person who - - (a) facilitates, instigates or organises a sporting event in contravention of subregulation (2); or commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.